-The definitive backpack for gear-obsessed adventure photographers
+The definitive backpack for gear-obsessed adventure photographerS

 The Explore 60 redefines the way professional image crafters pursue their images.
-Its user experience is fast, simple and intuitive while its carry performance will minimize physical fatigue.
+Its user experience is fast, simple and intuitive while its carry performance will minimise physical fatigue.
 Direct access to camera gear and essentials like food, water and mobile devices helps you keep moving forward with limited interruptions.
 Adjustable volume and floating lid lets the most demanding photographers take on serious adventure without compromising gear needs.